ulianakolodii/car-dealer/README.md

 # Explore Car Dealer App

-With the help of **Car Dealer App**, you can investigate more about your favorite Star Wars heroes!
+With the help of **Car Dealer App**, you can investigate more about your favorite car maker models for a specific year!

 ### Interactive Version